Australia’s wind, solar, and mineral resources

 - a secure, stable society.

 Cheap electricity will grow in importance

-The use of electricity will expand as electricity becomes the primary energy source for homes, industries, and transport.
-This expansion will make international differences in power prices more valuable, and will favour countries with quality renewable energy sources, like Australia.
+Electricity use will expand, becoming the primary energy source for homes, industries, and transport.
+This expansion will make international differences in power prices more valuable and favour countries with quality renewable energy sources, like Australia.

 (Reference & source of the above world map: Australia a renewable energy superpower: Beyond Zero Emissions Research Report: 2015):